Availity/availity-react/docusaurus/docs/components/table/index.md

 #### `isSticky?: boolean`

 When the action menu is open, setting this to true means that the action menu will maintain the same position even on scroll or resize.
-This default to default to match the default Popper beahvior of automatically calculating the correct position of the Dropdown Menu.
+When false, the behavior matches the default Popper behavior of automatically calculating the correct position of the Dropdown Menu.

 #### `tableActionMenuProps?: TableActionMenuProps`